kedareshubham/sawo-python-examples/README.md

 ```
 pip install sawo
 ```
-#### Import from Sawo createTemplate, getContext and verifyToken method from the sawo package
+#### From Sawo import createTemplate, getContext and verifyToken methods
 **The getContext method is used to create sawo dict object from data gain from DB in Django**
 ```python
 from sawo import createTemplate,getContext,verifyToken